GRCDEV/ArduSim/help/deployment.md

     [Install]
     WantedBy=multi-user.target

-ArduSim is supposed to be in the Desktop folder, besides the file *ardusim.ini*, which contains the following:
+ArduSim is supposed to be in the Desktop folder, besides the file *ardusim.ini*, which contains the following two parameters among others:

-    PCCOMPANION=false
-    REALUAV=true
     UAVPROTOCOL="some protocol"
     UAVSPEED=2.5